-Jetalgorithms are one of the most important tools in high energy physics data analysis.
-They provide an opportunity to reconstruct the initiating partons and initiating processes of any complex events.
-But since the projection of a multiparticle bunch to a simple jet is fundamentally ambiguous - which reflects the variety of existing jetalgorithms - it is important to understand their characteristics in defining the jets.
+Jet-algorithms are one of the most important tools in high energy physics data analysis.
+They provide an opportunity to reconstruct the partons, which lead to jets in complex events, and thereby at least partially reconstruct the initiating processes.
+But since the projection of a multiparticle bunch to a simple jet is fundamentally ambiguous - which reflects the variety of existing jet-algorithms - it is important to understand their characteristics in defining the jets.
 Therefore we use Monte Carlo data from the Pythia event generator and compare the properties of the defined jets on hadron level with the properties of the jets on reconstructed level.

-The HERA experiments aim on measuring the strong coupling $\alpha_s$ , proton PDFs and various cross sections $ep \rightarrow jets$ .
-In case of photoproduction reactions, which are at least of $\mathcal{O}(\alpha\alpha_s)$ , one can also study the PDF of the photon, which exhibits a hadronic structure in these special reactions.
-Therefore it is important to identify the best parameter settings of the used jetalgorithms for the special requirements of these experiments.
-Since in the last years a lot of new jetalgorithms like the anti- $k_t$ and
+The HERA experiments aim at measuring various cross sections $ep \rightarrow jets$ to determine the strong coupling α_s and the proton PDFs.
+In case of photoproduction reactions, which are at least of $\mathcal{O}(\alpha\alpha_s)$, one can also study the PDFs of the photon, which exhibits a hadronic structure in these special reactions.
+Therefore it is important to identify the best parameter settings for the used jet-algorithms for the special requirements of these experiments.
+Since in the last years a lot of new jet-algorithms like the anti- k_t and SISCone have emerged, there is obvious interest in testing their characteristics.